iffj/ai-ml-portfolio/capstone/README.md

 #### Executive summary
 The model demonstrated a significant improvement over the baseline performance of 61.54%.
 The final test confusion matrix showed a high level of precision in tumor detection, with an accuracy of 85.71%, precision of 77.78%.
 Training and validation loss and accuracy metrics indicated a stable convergence, with the model achieving a validation accuracy of up to 85.42%, highlighting its robustness and potential for clinical application.

+The VGG-16 model has proven to be a valuable tool for detecting brain tumors in MRI images, offering improvements in accuracy and efficiency.
+The project's success opens avenues for further research and development, including the potential for real-world clinical deployment and the exploration of other advanced models to further enhance diagnostic capabilities.

 #### Rationale
 The project leverages advanced deep learning to improve the accuracy and efficiency of diagnosing brain tumors.
 By automating detection with the VGG-16 model, it aims to support medical professions by providing more consistent and objective assessments.